alexbercik/ESSBP/README.md

 # ESSBP
 Entropy-Stable Summation by Parts.
-See the Documentation Folder for more info.
+See the Documentation folder for more info.

 A work in progress...
 Currently just my testing ground for all the stuff I will be putting into DIABLO: